astevko/shoutingfire_app/README.md

 ## Deployment

 ### Web (Vercel)

 The app is configured for Vercel deployment with Expo web support.

 ### Mobile

 - Android: Use Expo Go app or build APK
 - iOS: Use Expo Go app or build IPA

 ## Troubleshooting

 ### Common Issues

 1. **CORS Errors** - Some metadata fetching may be blocked in web browsers
 2. **Audio Playback** - Mobile devices may require user interaction before audio can play
 3. **Stream Loading** - Network issues or server availability may affect streaming
+4. **Minnit Chat** - Customize with black background and image background and still play stream
+5. **Schedule** - is still not showing today.

 ### Debug Commands

 ```bash
 # Clear Expo cache
 expo r -c